Where is ...?

 - Study carrels and tables are located throughout the library.
 Conversations can and will happen, but please be courteous of others.

 In the Thomas Jefferson Library there are ten study rooms & one video room on Level 5 which are available for student use.
 Study rooms are available for University of Missouri-St. Louis students only.
-Keys to the study rooms may be checked out at the Current Periodicals Desk (Level 5), with a valid UM-St. Louis ID card, for a two-hour period and are checked out on a first come, first served basis.
+Keys to the study rooms may be checked out at the Current Periodicals Desk (Level 5), with a valid UM-St. Louis ID card, for a 2-hour period and are checked out on a first come, first served basis.
 To reserve a study room for later today, go to our reservation page

 .
 Study Rooms are available 30 minutes after the Library opens and close 30 minutes before the Library's posted closing time.